irmmr/hash.js/README.md

 Hash.js have 4 main parts!
 A main library plus 3 plugin.
 This plugins used for load, server(ajax), spa.

 # Demo
-For watching demo, you can check `demo` folder.
+For watching demo, you can check [demo](/demo) folder.

 # Document
 For read all documents and see examples, check [DOC.md](DOC.md) file.

 # Plugins
 This plugins are Hash.load, Hash.server, Hash.spa.
-You can get them in "all file" or you can use them separately.
+You can get them in "all file" or you can use them separately. [see plugins](/plugins)
 >  load, server, spa

+# Using library
+For using Hash.js, you must use that [hash.all.min.js](/src/hash.all.min.js) file.

 # Main library
-`Hash.lib()` This is main library for manage page hash and change it.
+`Hash.lib()` This is main library for manage page hash and change it. [click here](/src)

 # Library informations
 `Hahs.info()` It's for get library and plugins informations such as plugins status.